 What are Vegan Pho (Phở Chay) Key Components?

 - Broth – Use a variety of root vegetables and fruits to give the broth a savory and sweet taste.
-There are also lots of spices used such as Cassia Bark, Star Anise, cloves, etc.
+There are also lots of spices used such as Cinnamon, Star Anise, cloves, etc.

 - Noodles – If you have had Vietnamese food before, there are a variety of rice noodles that go with different types of soup.
 For Pho, the noodle used is the flat version of the rice stick.